Charlie Dentel Bio

 From 1994-1996, Charlie studied voice and composition at Cornish College of the Arts in Seattle, WA and continued as a solo artist at venues including the OK Hotel and the Crocodile Cafe.

 In 1996, he formed the group Five Ton Creek in Ann Arbor with Ahvram Novetsky and Brian Delaney, performing at venues including the Blind Pig and the Gypsy Cafe until 2000, when Dentel teamed up with Brian Delaney for his first solo CD release called Walls of Stone.

 Charlie followed that CD up with a collaboration with the Motor City Horns called Innocent Things in 2003.
 Performances with this project included the Ann Arbor Summer Festival, the Ypsilanti Heritage Festival, and Greektown Casino.

-Charlie has continued to perform and expand his style pallet, both with the Charlie Dentel Band, formed in 2011, and with the TNT Big Band since 2012.
+Charlie has continued to perform and expand his style pallet, both with Charlie Dentel & the Strange Angels, formed in 2016, with the TNT Big Band since 2012, and as a pianist and vocalist with the Beatles tribute act Dig A Phony.
 When he is not teaching or performing, Charlie enjoys spending time with his wife and three children.

 Charlie Dentel is also a dedicated music educator and holds a position as a K-5 General Music Teacher in the Plymouth-Canton Community School District in Plymouth, MI.
 The fall of 2020 will mark his 22nd year as a music educator.
 His choirs perform at the Village Theater in Canton, MI and USA Hockey Arena in Plymouth, MI.